tdda/tdda/tdda/gentest/examples/r-examples/README.md

     Enter name for test script [test_Rscript_2_compute_cumulative_percentiles_R]: two

-* Accept the deafiults for everything else, just hitting the `RETURN` (enter) key until it stops
+* Accept the defaults for everything else, just hitting the `RETURN` (enter) key until it stops

 Gentest should generate `test_two.py`, and a new subdirectory `two` of the `ref` directory.

-In this case, whether the tasts pass when you run them will depend on timing and luck: You may get this:
+In this case, whether the tests pass when you run them will depend on timing and luck: You may get this: